savannahmarshall/Lost-Lands/README.md

 ## Description

 Lost-Lands is an immersive, interactive game designed to engage players in a captivating adventure.
 Built with React for the front-end, a Node.js and Express.js server, and MongoDB powered by the Mongoose ODM, the game offers players the ability to create personalized accounts, solve riddles, and collect unique items.
-As they progress through the richly woven storyline, players can explore a variety of diverse settings, each with its own set of puzzles and secrets.
+As they progress through the storyline, players can explore a variety of diverse settings, each with it's own unique theme.
 Along the way, they can manage and view their inventory, which is seamlessly linked to their account, allowing for a personalized and continuous gaming experience.

 ## Table of Contents